 A sugar maple in Ossipee was believed to be the biggest in New England until it fell in 1846.
 It yielded 3,300 board feet of lumber and nine cords of firewood.

-According to legend, a pine cut on the site of Dartmouth College was 240 feet tall.
-Many doubt the species can grow so tall.
+According to legend, a pine cut on the site of Dartmouth College reached a height of 240 feet.
+But many doubt the species can grow so tall.

 The Mighty Tulip